Closed for application

 Worldwide, 160 million children are participating in labour.
 We use the term child labour for children who are too young to work, do work too hard or dangerous for them, and keep them from going to school.
 A lack of education can block the development of children and society.
 Child labour is a result of poverty and an important cause.

 The UN Sustainable Development Goals state that child labour should be eliminated by 2025.
 With FBK, your business can help achieve this goal by ending child labour.
-The infographic Ending child labour, how do we get there? (see below) shows how FBK contributes to SDG 8.7, ending all forms of child labour by 2025.
+The infographic Ending Child Labour: How Do We Get There? (see below) shows how FBK contributes to SDG 8.7, ending all forms of child labour by 2025.
 See our long read on child labour for more information.

 The Netherlands Enterprise Agency commissions FBK on behalf of the Minister for Foreign Trade and Development Cooperation.